jgauchia/IceNav-v3/README.md

 klist:          list of user preferences. ('all' param show all)
 kset:           set an user extra preference
 nmcli:          network manager CLI.
 Type nmcli help for more info
+outnmea:        toggle GPS NMEA output (or Ctrl+C to stop)
 poweroff:       perform a ESP32 deep sleep
 reboot:         perform a ESP32 reboot
 scshot:         screenshot to SD or sending a PC